Artin-Mazur-Milne duality for fppf cohomology: Fppf cohomology with compact support

-Here $H_{\et}$ stands for \'etale cohomology (modified over $K_v$ for $v$ r\'eal) and $H_{\et,c}$ for (modified) \'etale cohomology with compact support (as defined in \cite{GS}, \S 2, or before Lemma \ref{lem comparison etale}; recall that in the number field case, the piece of notation $v \not \in U$ means that we consider the places corresponding to closed points of $\spec (\calo_K) \setminus U$ {\it and} the real places).
+Here $H_{\et}$ stands for \'etale cohomology (modified over $K_v$ for $v$ real) and $H_{\et,c}$ for (modified) \'etale cohomology with compact support (as defined in \cite{GS}, \S 2, or before Lemma \ref{lem comparison etale}; recall also that in the number field case, the piece of notation $v \not \in U$ means that we consider the places corresponding to closed points of $\spec (\calo_K) \setminus U$ {\it and} the real places).

-By \cite{GGMB}, Lemma 3.5.3, and \cite{MilEC} III.3, we have for all $r \geq 1$ (resp. for all integers $r$ if $\mathcal{F}_K$ is finite; indeed $K_v$ and $\widehat{K_v}$ have the same absolute Galois group via \cite{bkiac}, \S 8, Corollary 4 to Theorem 2 and \cite{riben}, section F, Cor.
-2 to Th.
-2) and all places $v$ of $K$.
+By \cite{GGMB}, Lemma 3.5.3, and \cite{MilEC} III.3, we have for all $r \geq 1$ (resp.~for all integers $r$ if $\mathcal{F}_K$ is finite; indeed $K_v$ and $\widehat{K_v}$ have the same absolute Galois group via \cite{bkiac}, \S 8, Corollary 4 to Theorem 2 and \cite{riben}, section F, Cor.~2 to Th.~2) and all places $v$ of $K$.
 Therefore the five-lemma gives the result. \enddem \end{enumerate}

 \begin{rema} {\rm The definition of fppf compact support cohomology and its related properties are specific to schemes of dimension $1$.
 To the best of our knowledge, there is no good analogue in higher dimension, unlike what happens for \'etale cohomology. } \end{rema}